nickitaliano/Party-People/README.md

 # Rtists
-Package for interactive,exploratory musical database and recommendation apps.
+Package for interactive,explorative musical database and recommendation app.